 Longevity of teaching staff contributes to higher-quality care.
 It also shows a welcoming, supportive and positive environment, which may translate into better care for your child.
 The amount of education and continuing professional development a child care provider has is an important indicator of quality.

 If you suspect a child is being abused or neglected, call Indiana’s Child Abuse and Neglect Hotline today at 1-800-800-5556.
 It is available 24 hours a day, 7 days a week, 365 days a year.
 You do not have to be afraid anyone will find out who made the report because you can report abuse and neglect anonymously.

 Have a concern about a provider?
 Learn more about Indiana's complaint process.

-Complaints and/or concerns about licensed or registered child care programs can be reported to the Brighter Futures Indiana staff or to the Indiana Family and Social Services Administration.
+Complaints and/or concerns about licensed or registered child care programs can be reported to Child Care Resource and Referral team members or to the Indiana Family and Social Services Administration.